alexzhangs/aws-cfn-vpn/README.md

 ## Domain Name Design

-There are 3 DNS host names needed for your services:
+There are 3 DNS hostnames needed for your services:

 1. The domain name pointing to shadowsocks-manager service, such as `admin.ss.yourdomain.com`.